 The Unlocked Graduates programme was one of the key recommendations of the Coates’ Review of prison education, a report that argued that education needs to be put at the heart of the prison service if Government is serious about the rehabilitation of prisoners.

 Our Chief Executive Natasha Porter, who was a member of the Coates’ Review team and a Teach First Ambassador, founded Unlocked Graduates in 2016.

 Our board, which is chaired by the Rt Hon David Laws and includes Dame Sally Coates as well as experts in criminal justice and the graduate recruitment, keeps us focused on our core mission to reduce reoffending.

-Unlocked Graduates is supported in its incubation state by Catch22, the social business, so that it can become a successful independent organisation and we work in partnership with the University of Suffolk to deliver our Master’s in Leadership and Custodial Environments.
+Unlocked Graduates is supported in its incubation state by Catch22, the social business and charity, so that it can become a successful independent organisation and we work in partnership with the University of Suffolk to deliver our Master’s in Leadership and Custodial Environments.

 Natasha Porter, Chief Executive and Founder

 Natasha was inspired to start Unlocked Graduates while working with Dame Sally Coates on her review into prison education.
 Before this Natasha was a founding teacher and Senior Leader at King Solomon Academy, leading the English department and then the upper school from pre-opening stage until their first GCSE results which were some of the best in the country.
 She has extensive experience in educational policy development, both at think tank Policy Exchange, and the Department for Education.
 Natasha continues to be involved in setting up new schools, and is a founding governor of One Degree Academy.